CodePushGo/website/src/content/blog/en/5-steps-to-distribute-custom-capacitor-plugins.md

 npx @capgo/cli init
 ```

-**Why use Capgo?** It offers a range of features to streamline updates:
+**Why use CodePushGo?** It offers a range of features to streamline updates:

 -   **Secure delivery** with end-to-end encryption
 -   **Efficient distribution** through delta updates